EliasRaninen/EliasRaninen.github.io/index.md

 more about me [here](./about.md).

 ## What's New?
+* (On Sep 20, 2024) It was a pleasure to attend the 32nd European Signal Processing Conference 2024 (EUSIPCO) in Lyon, France, August 26-30, where I presented the paper [*Oracle approximating shrinkage covariance matrix estimators for complex elliptical distribution*](https://eurasip.org/Proceedings/Eusipco/Eusipco2024/pdfs/0002717.pdf).
+The paper generalizes the popular [*Oracle Approximating Shrinkage (OAS)*](https://ieeexplore.ieee.org/abstract/document/5484583) method by Chen et al. (2010) to complex elliptical (including complex Gaussian) distributions and robust shrinkage M-estimators of scatter matrix.

 * (On Mar 14, 2023) I feel honored and grateful to have received the [*Aalto University Doctoral Thesis Award 2023*](https://www.aalto.fi/en/news/school-of-electrical-engineering-celebrated-excellence-and-achievements-of-2022).

 * (On Aug 8, 2022) I'm excited to start in my new job as a Radio Research Engineer/Scientist at Nokia Bell Labs, Espoo, Finland.